-If you believe that you or someone you love has PAD, our trusted vascular doctors can accurately diagnose PAD and provide a personalized treatment plan.
+If you believe that you or a family member or friend has PAD, our trusted vascular doctors can accurately diagnose PAD and provide a personalized treatment plan.

 According to the latest data from the CDC, about 6.5 million people in the United States over the age of 40 have PAD.1 Risk factors for PAD include smoking, obesity, high blood pressure, high cholesterol, advanced age, and diabetes.
 PAD can put you at risk of developing coronary artery disease and cerebrovascular disease, potentially leading to heart attack or stroke.

 One of the most widely recognized symptoms of peripheral artery disease is leg, thigh, hip, or calf pain while walking, a symptom known as intermittent claudication.
 This pain indicates that the muscles are not receiving enough oxygen-rich blood from the heart due to narrowed arteries leading to the legs.